-Oregon attorney general sues two counties over ‘Second Amendment sanctuary’ ordinances
+Oregon attorney general sues two counties over gun ordinance

-SALEM, Ore. — Oregon’s attorney general filed lawsuits Friday against two counties that had adopted ordinances that sought to nullify new statewide gun safety laws and declaring themselves “Second Amendment sanctuaries.”
+SALEM, Ore.
+(AP) — Oregon’s attorney general filed lawsuits Friday against two counties that had adopted ordinances that sought to nullify new statewide gun safety laws and declaring themselves “Second Amendment Sanctuaries.”

 In her lawsuits against Yamhill and Harney counties, Attorney General Ellen Rosenblum asked the circuit courts in those jurisdictions to declare the ordinances “invalid and void” because they conflict “with paramount state law.”